Part

 0.0/ 5.0 Points

 We have covered quite a bit so far in the course.
-You should be able to predict the products and write the full equation for each of the reactions below, predicting the products and balancing each equation.
+You should be able to

 a) Lithium carbonate + hydrochloric acid